The hidden costs of a fixed-term business loan UK SMEs often miss

 This is one of the most overlooked costs for UK SMEs, and often one of the most frustrating to discover after the fact.

-Most fixed-term business loans include an early repayment charge: a penalty for paying off the loan ahead of schedule.
+Many fixed-term business loans include an early repayment charge: a penalty for paying off the loan ahead of schedule.
 The logic from the lender's perspective is that they priced the loan assuming they'd receive interest payments for the full term.
 If you repay early, they lose that interest income, and the ERC compensates them for it.

-Typical structure: - A flat percentage of the remaining balance (e.g., 2–5%) - A "make whole" clause, where you pay the remaining interest you would have owed anyway - A sliding scale that's higher in early years and declines over time
+- A "make whole" clause, where you pay the remaining interest you would have owed anyway

-What this means in practice: You take out a £150,000 loan over four years.
+Imagine a £150,000 loan over four years.
 Eighteen months in, your business has a strong run and you want to clear the debt.
-With a 3% ERC on the remaining balance of £90,000, you'd pay an additional £2,700 to get out of the loan.
+If the ERC is 3% on the remaining balance of £90,000, that's an additional £2,700 to exit the loan.
+Different lenders calculate ERCs differently —confirm yours before signing.

-Why this matters more than you might think: Business circumstances change.
+Business circumstances change.
 You might want to refinance to a better rate, free up balance sheet capacity for a new investment, or simply clear the debt when you can afford to.
 An ERC removes that option, or makes it expensive.

 3. Interest on the full balance, from day one